Interpersonal communication in the workplace plays an important role in employee satisfaction, motivation, collaboration and business success.

 13. Remote work

-With the emergence of remote work, interpersonal communication among peers, colleagues, managers and leaders has been disrupted.
-Yet, it is more important than ever before.
+With the emergence of remote work, interpersonal communication among peers, colleagues, managers, and leaders has changed significantly.
+Without face-to-face interaction, it’s easier for messages to be misunderstood or overlooked.

 14. Crisis management

-In addition to remote work, many employers will remember 2020 as the year of crisis management.
-One of the characteristics of companies that manage crisis more successfully, is the ability to drive interpersonal communication within the workplace.
+In addition to remote work, many organizations face ongoing challenges that require effective crisis management.
+One of the key factors that separates successful organizations is their ability to maintain strong interpersonal communication within the workplace during uncertain times.

-When employees are connected and have the ability to collaborate efficiently, it is much easier for organizations to communicate the impact of the crisis on both personal and company-wide levels.
+When employees are well-connected and able to collaborate efficiently, it becomes much easier to communicate the impact of the crisis at both individual and company levels.
+Strong intercommunication ensures clarity, reduces anxiety, and helps teams respond more effectively.

 Interpersonal Communication and Remote Work